unadlib/react-iflow/README.md

 # react-iflow
-The connection for react and iflow state management.
+The connector for react and iFlow state management.